 US TAG to TC68 is the X9 Board of Directors

-Where appropriate, X9 proposes its American National Standards as international standards.
+Where appropriate, X9 proposes its American National Standards as international standards and X9 can adopt an ISO standard as a national standard.
 ISO’s Technical Committee 68 (TC68) Financial Services is the global counterpart to ASC X9 and works toward developing worldwide technical standards for all financial service providers.
 ASC X9 is an experienced and enthusiastic participant in the ISO-based development of standards, and represents one of more than 30 countries working toward global standards development.